 Even if they are fit, they run that extra mile to ensure a comfortable trek.

 If you do not train for a trek and lag behind, then it is a great disrespect to those who prepare.
 It also becomes difficult for us to manage a group.
-The group spreads out on the trekking slope and safety of the team is compromised.
-Which is why we have a clear turn-around time on our treks.
+The group spreads out on the trekking slope and the safety of the team is compromised, which is why we have a clear turn-around time on our treks.

 At Indiahikes, if trekkers come without training, we send them back immediately.
 If they are lagging behind by more than 45 minutes or an hour compared to other fit trekkers, that’s the end of the trek for them.
-The Trek Leader sends them back to the base camp.
+The Trek Leader sends them back.

 At Indiahikes, we look at it like this.
 There are four levels of fitness when you’re on a trek.